EutechCybernetic/lucy-pro-documentation/bulkloading.md

 ## Supporting Multiple Bulk Import Actions
 It's possible to have more than one bulk-load and template-download action in your model.

-The default actions are called code/BulkLoad and code/DownloadBulkLoadTemplate respectively.
+The default actions are called `BulkLoad` and `DownloadBulkLoadTemplate` respectively.

-If you visit the bulk import page and specify a code/prefix query string parameter to the bulk-import page, you can have it use actions called code/BulkLoad<prefix> and code/Download<prefix>BulkLoadTemplate respectively.
+If you visit the bulk import page and specify a `prefix` query string parameter to the bulk-import page, you can have it use actions called `BulkLoad<prefix>` and `Download<prefix>BulkLoadTemplate` respectively.

-For example, if you add code/&prefix=EnergyData  to the bulk-import screen utl:
+For example, if you add `&prefix=EnergyData`  to the bulk-import screen utl:

 ```